November: Driving under London, By John Polley

 Margo told of her own experiences.
 After having to give up work because of her deteriorating hearing, she sometimes felt like retreating inside and closing all doors to the outside world.
 As she put it, ‘My hearing dog opened those doors.’
 A hearing dog dispels the sense of isolation that deaf people often feel.
 The dog provides companionship and boosts a deaf person’s confidence, enabling them to take a full part in society, because they feel safer.

 We heard how the charity Hearing Dogs for the Deaf trains the dogs from puppyhood.
 Over a period of 18 months they learn how to appropriately alert a person to important sounds, such as doorbells, the telephone, text alerts, timers and fire alarms.
 The charity has centres in Yorkshire and Buckinghamshire, but their clients are spread across the entire UK.
 Their success rate in matching dogs and humans is 97%.

-Any of us can receive a dog, even if we live in a flat, in a busy city centre or have little money.
+Any of us can receive a dog, even if we live in a flat or in a busy city centre, or have little money.
 Anyone can support the charity by sponsoring a dog (hearingdogs.org.uk).
 I feel certain that after this inspiring talk many of our listeners will have done just that.
 Report by Karen Mahony